acktreptow/lucky-shrub-homepage/README.md

 Welcome to Lucky Shrub!
 Arizona's own garden design firm.

 This was the first peer reviewed project I completed for Meta's Front-End Developer course.
-We were tasked with creating a homepage for one of 4 companies.
+We were tasked with creating a homepage for one of 4 companies, and I decided to design the Lucky Shrub homepage as that seemed to be the least popular choice among my peers.

 ## Technologies used: